 Make your way to the Moon Temple

-According to the excavations carried out on the site, burying areas, agricultural terraces, and irrigation channels among other structures were found, indicating that this was an important religious temple for the Inca culture.
+According to the excavations on this site, archaeologists found burial areas, agricultural terraces, and irrigation channels, among other structures, indicating that this was an important religious temple for the Inca culture.

 You can easily visit it by taking a taxi, walking from the San Blas neighborhood, or from Qenqo.
 The natural setting here is nearly unspoiled, comprising a valley surrounded by towering hills and enormous rocks.